juanferrer/session-reports/campaigns/_torchbearers/sessions/session-4.md

 Vrok pushed aside the stone slab blocking the entrance to the tunnel.
 It was sloped down and there was a set of stairs about two metres in.
 They ventured into the depths and after about 25 meters, they reached a levelled area.
 There was a corridor and a door on their left.
 Doubting the safety of the main corridor, they went through the door instead, which led to a set of stairs going down.
 At the bottom there was a large room with pools of water and polished metal mirrors on either side.
 When looking into the mirror, they saw infinite copies of themselves.
 At the end they found a door with no keyhole.
 This one was locked.

 After experimenting a bit, Tobias tried to look at the door through the mirrors.
 He noticed that there was no keyhole when looking through the mirror, but looking into water, he could see the reflection of the door in the mirror.
 And that one did have a keyhole!
 They tried a similar trick checking the rest of the room and they found a key floating in the air near the entrance.
-Owl mimicked grabing the key while looking at herself through the reflections, pushing the key into the door and turning it, which successfully unlocked the door.
+Owl mimicked grabbing the key while looking at herself through the reflections, pushing the key into the door and turning it, which successfully unlocked the door.

 ![Hallway](/session-reports/assets/images/art/inverted-pyramid-hallway.jpg)